Overview

 Causes

-A blockage in the lining of the appendix that results in infection is the likely cause of appendicitis.
-The bacteria multiply rapidly, causing the appendix to become inflamed, swollen and filled with pus.
-If not treated promptly, the appendix can rupture.
+A blockage in the lining of the appendix, called the lumen, is the likely cause of appendicitis.
+This blockage can cause an infection.
+The bacteria then multiply quickly, causing the appendix to become inflamed, swollen and filled with pus.
+If not treated right away, the appendix may burst or break open.

 Complications

-• A ruptured appendix.
-A rupture spreads infection throughout your abdomen (peritonitis).
-Possibly life-threatening, this condition requires immediate surgery to remove the appendix and clean your abdominal cavity.
+• A burst appendix.
+A burst appendix, also called ruptured appendix, spreads infection throughout the abdomen, a condition called peritonitis.
+Possibly life-threatening, this condition requires immediate surgery to remove the appendix and clean the abdominal cavity.

 • A pocket of pus that forms in the abdomen.
-If your appendix bursts, you may develop a pocket of infection (abscess).
-In most cases, a surgeon drains the abscess by placing a tube through your abdominal wall into the abscess.
-The tube is left in place for about two weeks, and you're given antibiotics to clear the infection.
+If the appendix bursts, a pocket of infection may develop.
+This is called an abscess.
+In most cases, a surgeon drains the abscess by placing a tube through the abdominal wall into the abscess.
+The tube is left in place for about two weeks, and antibiotics are prescribed to clear the infection.

-Once the infection is clear, you'll have surgery to remove the appendix.
-In some cases, the abscess is drained, and the appendix is removed immediately.
+Once the infection is clear, the appendix can be removed surgically.
+In some people, the abscess is drained, and the appendix is removed immediately.

 Related